 Another common issue is that a friend or family member who used to be close to you is now completely absent.
 How can it be that someone who was very involved in your life and your child’s life can no longer care?
 Generally, they DO care- it’s that they are having difficulty dealing with the situation and the grief themselves, and they may not know the best way to support you.
 Grief is also painful on many levels and they may want to avoid the trauma or be terrified about losing their own child(ren); they may not want to say the wrong thing, so they choose to say nothing out of fear.

 Well-meaning friends and family may push you to return to “normal,” because they may think it is best for you.
 There is no way they could ever understand that your normal has been shattered and will never be the same, no matter how loving and supportive they are.
 They probably have not, and hopefully will never, experienced the death of their child.

 As difficult as it is, it is important for you to set limits with these well-meaning loved ones.
 Let them know what you can and can’t do right now.
-Don’t be afraid to change your mind and leave a restaurant, the grocery store, a party or any place that you cannot tolerate.
+Do not be afraid to change your mind and leave a restaurant, the grocery store, a party, or any place that you cannot tolerate.

 You don’t need to give an explanation or excuse, simply say “I am sorry, but I need to leave now.”
 The life-long family traditions that are essential for the whole family to follow may no longer work for your family at this time.
 It is okay to start new ones, and your extended family may appreciate the freedom it gives them to make a change as well.
 It also does not mean, that in time you will choose to have those previous traditions return.
 It can be important to educate others on what your needs are now and explain they will most likely change over time.